United Republic of Tanzania

 Demographics

-Among the hundreds of languages used in Tanzania, Swahili is the national language while English is the official language for administration, foreign trade and higher education.
-Other languages used include Arabic, Kiswahili and some 100 local dialects.
+Among the hundreds of languages used in Tanzania, Swahili is the national language while English is widely used for administration, foreign trade and higher education.
+Other languages used include Arabic, Kiswahili—which is the same language as Swahili—and more than 100 local languages and dialects.

 History